-Happy New Year!
-We hope 2017 is off to a great start for you and all of your feline friends!
-If you are like most people, you have either initiated New Year’s Resolutions or thought about them!
+Most of us go into each year with every intention of keeping our New Year’s Resolutions.
 Your resolutions may reflect a desire to improve your overall health: working out more, eating less, stressing less and finding more time for balance and relaxation in your life.

 If you don’t already have a cat in your household, adding one may be the answer to the problem of New Year’s resolutions that go offtrack.